-- Engine damage will occur if the air box cover is not properly secured. - · If air box is extremely dirty, remove air box from vehicle and clean thoroughly. - Use only Club Car replacement air filters (CCI P/N 1015426).
+- Engine damage will occur if the air box cover is not properly secured. - If air box is extremely dirty, remove air box from vehicle and clean thoroughly. - Use only Club Car replacement air filters (CCI P/N 1015426).
 The use of other air filters could result in engine damage.
 If the air filter is too thin, the cover will seat before the filter can seal, leaving space for dirt to pass into the engine on all sides of the element.
 This will damage the engine and void the warranty. - 7.
-Install hose (16) and hose clamp (15) (Figure 14-8, Page 14-13 or Figure 14-9, Page 14-14).
+Install hose (16) and hose clamp (15) (Figure 14-10, Page 14-14).
+If equipped with screw clamp, tighten to 17 in-lb (1.9 N·m).
 Make sure clamp ends are located in the 12:00 o'clock position.